GoGetCorp/GoGetGoTask/README.md

 All functions must be called concurrently.

+The following is a sample output of how the task should work.
+A successful task will exit with status code 1 due to the number of errors being generated from the library function we have provided.

 ```Sample output
 INFO[0002] Output from Process Events: 2
 INFO[0004] Output from Process Events: 4